QiD: ANONYMOUS NEUROMORPHIC IDENTITY TECHNOLOGY

 BROWSER-BASED

-QiD is deployed as a web instance inside a standard desktop/mobile browser
+QiD can be deployed as a web instance inside a standard desktop/mobile browser

 11